nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 ##### Step 1:
 When a user enters a delete from semester command, e.g `delete id/IS4241 s/4`, this command is being parsed in `Controller`.
-`Controller` then returns a `DeleteFromSemCommand`, which calls `Command#execute(SemesterList semesterList, AvailableModulesList availableModulesList)`, in this context, `DeleteFromSemCommand#execute(SemesterList semesterList, AvailableModulesList availableModulesList)`.
+`Controller` then returns a `DeleteFromSemCommand`, which calls `Command.execute(SemesterList semesterList, AvailableModulesList availableModulesList)`, in this context, `DeleteFromSemCommand#execute(SemesterList semesterList, AvailableModulesList availableModulesList)`.

 ##### Step 2: